Bakersfield College

-Bakersfield College (BC) is a public community college in Bakersfield, California.
+Bakersfield College (BC) is a public community college in Bakersfield, California, United States.
 BC serves about 31,000 students each semester or 46,500 annually, and offers associate degrees, certificate programs, and is one of fifteen California Community Colleges offering a baccalaureate degree.
 It is part of the Kern Community College District (KCCD), which is itself part of the California Community Colleges system.

 History

 Founded in 1913 as Bakersfield Junior College, the school was initially housed on the campus of Bakersfield High School (then Kern County Union High School).
 In 1947, the school dropped "Junior" from its name.
 In 1956, Bakersfield College moved to its current location "on the hill" in northeast Bakersfield on the "Panorama Bluffs" that overlook the prolific Kern River Oil Field.